schwabe/ics-openvpn/README.md

 ```
 Footnotes
 -----------
-Please note that OpenVPN used by this project is under GPLv2.
+Please note that OpenVPN used by this project is under GPLv2+.

-If you cannot or do not want to use the Play Store you can [download the apk files directly](http://plai.de/android/).
+If you cannot or do not want to use the Play Store you can [download the APK files directly](http://plai.de/android/).

-If you want to donate you can donate to [arne-paypal@rfc2549.org via paypal](https://www.paypal.com/cgi-bin/webscr?hosted_button_id=R2M6ZP9AF25LS&cmd=_s-xclick), or alternatively if you believe in fancy Internet money you can use Bitcoin: 1EVWVqpVQFhoFE6gKaqSkfvSNdmLAjcQ9z
+If you want to be a hero, donate to [arne-paypal@rfc2549.org via paypal](https://www.paypal.com/cgi-bin/webscr?hosted_button_id=R2M6ZP9AF25LS&cmd=_s-xclick), or alternatively if you believe in fancy Internet money (or not) you can use Bitcoin: 1EVWVqpVQFhoFE6gKaqSkfvSNdmLAjcQ9z

 The old official or main repository was a Mercurial (hg) repository at http://code.google.com/p/ics-openvpn/source/